phenax/css-everything/README.md

 ---

-A ui library where you only write CSS.
-No HTML, no JS, no build system, only CSS (kinda).
+A ui framework where you only write turing complete CSS.
+No HTML, no JS, no build system.

 > Disclaimer: Don't use this